acisops/acis_anomaly_pages/source/door_b_enb.rst

   - Send a NO-OP command, CNOOPSI, and monitor command count increment.
   - Send command 1MCMDBDS to disable side B of the door mechanism.
 (Side A: 1MCMDADS).
-  - Verify telemetry has returned to normal: Mechanism temperatures are open-circuit, ~440 C;
+  - Verify telemetry has returned to normal:
+    1MDBUBON (Door Enable side B) changed from 1 to 0 (Enabled to Disabled; Side A: 1MDBUAON);
+    Mechanism temperatures are open-circuit, ~440 C;
     Limit switches are open circuit: OPEN and CLOS.
 Door position 1DACTAT is 70+/- 5 degrees.

 * Contact the GOT Duty Officer to inform that we need the dump data as soon as possible and to